chilts/proxie/README.md

 ### not-found ###

-This seems like a strange thing to for a domain but it comes in useful for proximity if it receives a request for a site that is unknown.
+This seems like a strange thing to for a domain but it comes in useful for proxie if it receives a request for a site that is unknown.
 It was made into a strategy so that it could be re-used.
 All it does is return a `404 - Not found` for every request to that domain.